 D620 Adult Education Research (3 cr.)
+P: D505 or D500.
 Survey course designed to develop an understanding of the philosophies that inform current research paradigms, the methods associated with those paradigms, and the relationship between theory and practice in adult education.
-This course uses current research articles and case studies as a means to critically examine issues of design, methodology, and trustworthiness.